bward-cherrier/neuromorphic-data-gathering/Readme.md

 --------------------------------------------------------
 ## Acknowledgement

-You can find source code from these links:
+You can find source code from these links (For stablization purpose, try to use libs from source_code folder):

 1. CRI: https://github.com/dexterousrobot/common_robot_interface